Gacy (film): Plot

-Gacy hosts his 4th of July fancy dress party, during which he offers Tom Kovak a job, and a speech is made honoring Gacy as an asset to the community.
+Gacy hosts his Fourth of July costume party, during which he offers Tom Kovak a job, and a speech is made honoring Gacy as an asset to the community.
 He hires an exterminator to take care of the maggots and cockroaches gathering in the crawl space.
 Questioned by two police officers about Steve's disappearance, he says Steve told him he was going to Costa Rica or Puerto Rico.
 One day, Gacy hits one of his employees over the head with a hammer.
 After cleaning him up, he pays him for his silence and lets him go.
 Kara discovers a pair of handcuffs and some homosexual magazines in the garage.
 Gacy blames some employees, saying "you know how I feel about homos".
 A few days later, Kara takes the two girls and leaves Gacy alone with his mother.
 Tom is having problems at home, so Gacy suggests he rent Gacy's spare room.

 Another late evening, Gacy picks up a male prostitute and stuffs a chloroformed rag into his face.
 The prostitute awakens suspended by chains in Gacy's garage.
 The next morning, Gacy leaves the prostitute in the park where he stumbles away.
 Gacy lays concrete in the crawl space to try and cover the stench.
 He meets with James Burrel and agrees to buy his car.
 Inviting Burle in for a drink, he instead drowns him in the bathtub.
 Gacy is running out of room in the crawl space.
 As Gacy and Tom are watching a video reel of how Gacy started his business, the video cuts to pornography.
 Tom freaks out and spends the night awake and terrified.

 Tom decides to leave, but Gacy tricks him into being handcuffed and starts strangling him.
 Tom manages to escape and runs to the police.
 While Gacy is out of the house the police enter and find dozens of watches and drivers licenses.